cdfoundation/sig-mlops/roadmap/2022/MLOpsRoadmap2022.md

 </td>
 </tr>
 <tr>
-   <td>Educating data science and software practitioners on the respective techniques & best practices used by each other's field.</td>
+   <td>Educating data science practitioners on the approaches & best practices used in product development, while educating product development teams on the requirements of machine learning.</td>
+   <td>Many best practices and approaches exist for delivering software products (Product/Customer Discovery, Lean Startups, Agile Development, Product Lifecycle Management, DevOps, Shift Left, etc).
+These approaches are well-understood and engrained in the culture of most product-led organizations.<br/><br/>
-   <td>As ML approaches and techniques mature to the point where the vast majority of business challenges can be addressed with “off the shelf” approaches, the use of ML will become a defacto standard part of every software application.<br/><br/>
+   As ML matures to the point where the vast majority of business challenges can be addressed with “off the shelf” ML approaches, the use of ML will become a defacto standard part of every software application.<br/><br/>
-   Accordingly, data scientists and software engineers will need to participate in the same application development process.<br/><br/>
+   Accordingly, data scientists will need to build ML models as a participant in the software development processes where these approaches are applied (rather than as a separate process).<br/><br/>
-   Creating a unified development process that delivers upon the unique needs and best practices of each respective domain is challenging:<br/>
-   &nbsp &nbsp- software development<br/>
-   &nbsp &nbsp- data science development<br/>
-   &nbsp &nbsp- production applications (security, reliability, version control, etc)<br/>
+   The challenge is to educate data scientists on established product processes and to communicate the additional requirements that ML brings to asset management.<br/>
 </td>
 </tr>
 </table>